gbif/hp-swissnatcoll/en/how-to-publish-data.md

 --- A pop-up window _New Dataset_ has opened. ---

 1. Select the type of your data. ⚠️**Mandatory**⚠️
-    - Available types: Zoology, Botany, Geology, Paleontology
+    - Available types: Zoology, Botany, Paleontology
 2. Select the corresponding GRSciColl Collection of your institution. ⚠️**Mandatory**⚠️
     - If the GRSciColl collection has already been added on DAGI, it is not present anymore in the drop-down list of this pop-up window.
 You can find it on the Datasets view.
 3. Add a description of the dataset. 💡optional💡
 4. Click on **Create dataset**
-    - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**, or edit the dataset afterwards.
+    - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**.
+    - If you want to edit a dataset, click on the Edit icon of the dataset (far right-side of dataset line in the Datasets view)
-    - If you want to delete a dataset, please take contact with us at [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch), so we can advise you correctly.
+    - If you want to delete a dataset, please take contact with us at [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch), so we can advise you accordingly.
 5. The pop-up window closes itself and you are now on the page of the dataset you just added.

 <div style="text-align: center; margin-top: 50px; border: 5px solid #000; padding: 20px;">